What To Do With Wood Chips From Chipper (Many Useful Benefits)

 However, keep in mind that wood chips will decompose very quickly.
 After a year, you will need to fill in your walkway with fresh wood chips, as last year’s batch will have decayed over the winter.
 If you don’t mind the extra work of redoing your walkways every year, this is a simple and beautiful way to use wood chips.
 It creates a much more natural feel to any garden, while also acting as an effective barrier between your shoes and the muddy ground.

 Similarly, you can spread wood chips in high-traffic areas of your backyard, especially if you have kids.
 If you have a swing set or playground in your backyard, wood chips are the best way to prevent your kids from coming back inside covered in mud from head to toe!
 This will also prevent you from losing large amounts of soil.
 As children run around and play in the same areas, they will exacerbate soil erosion.
 This can lead to unsightly divots in your yard where soil used to be.
-By spreading wood chips all over the ground surrounding a swing set or slide, you will prevent your kids from tracking mud into the house, and you’ll prevent soil erosion!
-However, just like using wood chips for a path, you will need to lay down a new layer every year.
-It may be time-consuming, but it’s well worth it in the long run!

 Final Thoughts